evilC/ADHD-AHK-Dynamic-Hotkeys-for-Dummies/README.md

 ; vvvvvvvvv
 ; Like this
 ; ^^^^^^^^^
-; These blocks should come in pairs - one for each hotkey ; And replace old name (eg HotKeyOne) with a new name - eg HotKeyThree
+; And replace old name (eg HotKey2) with a new name - eg HotKey3